 Crushing and processing continued during the reporting period within the processing area.
-A heavy vehicle haul road connects the quarry pit and the processing area, allowing quarried rock to be transported by dump trucks from the extraction area to the primary and secondary crushers and screens.
-Product is conveyed to the tertiary and quaternary crushers and screens for further crushing, screening and shaping.
-The processing plant features atomised water dust suppression systems at all of the discharge points, as well as the tipping point into the apron feeder and at the primary crusher input.
+A heavy vehicle haul road connects the quarry pit and the processing area, allowing quarried rock to be transported by dump trucks from the extraction area to the processing area.
+The processing plant features atomised water dust suppression systems at all of the discharge points.